ManrajSRai/beagle-DOOM/README.md

 # BeagleDOOM

-Welcome to the BeagleDOOM project repository!
-This project is an attempt to run an open-source clone of the classic 1993 DOOM game on a Beaglebone board with a custom-built controller.
+This project runs an open-source clone of the classic 1993 DOOM game on a Beaglebone board with a custom-built controller.
 This README provides an overview of the project, installation instructions, and usage details.

 ## Project Overview